elleracompany/commerce-klarna-checkout/README.md

 You can also reach us by messaging @Jorgen on Discord.

-The plugin logs errors and transactions to `@storage/logs/commerce-klarna-checkout.log`.
+The plugin logs errors and transactions to `@storage/logs/klarna-checkout.log` or `@storage/logs/klarna-hpp.log`.
 Please provide the relevant logs when reaching out.

 ## Setup